ayslanlucas/ayslanlucas/README.md

 - 🌱 I’m currently learning ...
 JS, python, C, C++;
 - 💞️ I’m looking to collaborate on ...
 Data Analytics, System Development, Back-End;
 - 📫 How to reach me ... ayslanhhlucass@gmail.com, ayslan.lucas@fatec.sp.gov.br, +5519971493770;
 - ⚡ Fun fact: ...
-I was always a gamer and a curious person and because of that I first tried game programming area and thats when I was introduced to the coding world where I found my life pourpouse
+I have always been a curious person and a passionate gamer.
+This led me to explore the field of game development, where I was first introduced to programming.
+It was in that moment that I discovered my true purpose in life through coding.

 <!---
 ayslanlucas/ayslanlucas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.